Firmsconsulting

 When building yourself, you need to eliminate non-necessities from your life and give 100% effort to necessities.
 A necessity is defined as something absolutely essential to helping you meet your objectives.
 You also must learn to identify activities that directly contribute to building yourself and activities that are “noise” that you have to go through.

 Examples of activities that are noise include laundry, cleaning, driving, and shopping and so on.
-It refers to anything that does not improve your tomorrow and does not improve your value as an individual, as a professional, as a partner, as a parent or as a friend.
+It refers to anything that does not improve your tomorrow and does not improve your value as an individual, as a professional, as a partner, as a parent or as a friend, but have to be done anyway.

-When you engage in non-necessities, you are rarely building yourself.
 Individual circumstances, priorities, goals and dreams will affect which activities are “noise” and which “build your value”.
 So you need to use common sense and personal judgment.
 Spending time with your partner during shopping may be the only time you spend together, so this is a necessity.
 Notice in this shopping example it’s not just what you do that determines if something is a necessity, it is also important to determine why you do it.
-For example, if one of your goals is to be very successful in your business career training, then this must be the start of your thinking.

 What do you need to be successful in your business career training?